axelmalahieude/axelmalahieude.github.io/pages/gis-projects/ski-resort.md

 ---
 <link rel="stylesheet" href="/assets/css/style.css">
 <h1 id="top">Planning a New Ski Resort in California</h1>
 For my final project in Advanced GIS, I chose to use the tools and methods we had learned throughout the course to plan a new ski resort in California.
 This is a two-step process; first, I'll go through a site selection process to find a mountain suitable for a ski resort.
 Then, using cost-distance analysis, the goal will be to plan out a few slopes and ski lifts.
-Finally, the results will be presented in an interactive web map.
+To better visualize these results, the final product will be presented in an interactive web map.

 I found this topic interesting because as someone who has skied extensively throughout California, I was curious as to how much potential there is for growth in the ski industry.
 I was also intrigued by all the different factors that go into making good ski conditions.